HackYourFuture/JavaScript1/Week4/MAKEME.md

 ## Step 1: Feedback

-Give one of you fellow students in Github feedback about their homework of the previous week: create an issue in their repo, telling them what they did great and what they can improve.
+Give one of your fellow students in Github feedback about their homework of the previous week: create an issue in their repo, telling them what they did great and what they can improve.

 ### Step 2: Git branching homework